pika/pika/docs/examples/asynchronous_consumer_example.rst

         def on_cancelok(self, unused_frame):
             """This method is invoked by pika when RabbitMQ acknowledges the cancellation of a consumer.
-At this point we will close the connection which will automatically close the channel if it's open.
+At this point we will close the channel.
+            This will invoke the on_channel_closed method once the channel has been closed, which will in-turn close the connection.

             :param pika.frame.Method unused_frame: The Basic.CancelOk frame